MH-Scripts/mh-vehiclekeyitem/readme.md

 - [qb-inventory](https://github.com/qbcore-framework/qb-inventory) 2.0
 - [qb-vehiclekeys](https://github.com/qbcore-framework/qb-vehiclekeys)

+# Recommend for qb-vehiclekeys
+- Use [mh-databaseoptimizer](https://github.com/MH-Scripts/mh-databaseoptimizer) if you using qb-vehiclekeys
+- cause if you don't use [mh-databaseoptimizer](https://github.com/MH-Scripts/mh-databaseoptimizer)
+- it can happen dat you get a key from other players vehicle so use [mh-databaseoptimizer](https://github.com/MH-Scripts/mh-databaseoptimizer) and this does not happends.

 # Installation:
 - Create a folder `[mh]` in `resources`.
 - Put `mh-vehiclekeyitem` in to `resources/[mh]`.